Class of 2016

 Author of A Walk on the Wild Side

 “Never Play Cards with a man called Doc.
 Never eat at a place called Mom’s.
 Never sleep with a woman whose troubles are worse than your own.”
 From A Walk on the Wild Side (1955).

 Algren’s family spent part of their lives in Black Oak, Indiana.
-As a teenager Algren discovered and became enamored with the dunes of Lake Michigan.
-His visits there prompted his to use the first substantial money he ever received for writing to purchase a cottage on the lagoon in Miller, Indiana.
+As a teenager, Algren discovered and became enamored with the dunes of Lake Michigan.
+His visits there prompted him to use the first substantial money he ever received for writing to purchase a cottage on the lagoon in Miller, Indiana.
 His place on the lagoon served as a creative oasis for him, where he worked on A Walk on the Wild Side and many other literary endeavors throughout the 1950s.

-After serving in World War II, he returned to an America suffering through the Cold War and McCarthyism.
+After serving in World War II, he returned to America suffering through the Cold War and McCarthyism.
 While not politically active, his identification with the “down-and-out” made him be viewed as a threat to the US and his passport was denied, jeopardizing his transatlantic relationship with de Beauvoir.
 He maintained his empathy for the underdog even as the cultural sea changed to post-WWII prosperity caused him to lose favor as well as the ability to earn money.